-It is the responsibility of the owner/driver of the vehicle to see that other drivers of his or her vehicle know and adhere to these regulations.
+It is the responsibility of the owner/driver of the vehicle to see that other drivers of their vehicle know and adhere to these regulations.
 The owner/driver is responsible for any parking citations issued to said vehicle.

 770.13 WHEN YOU SELL YOUR CAR